Saplings-Projects/1M_sub/CONTRIBUTING.md

 As of the writing of this CONTRIBUTING.md there is no code formatter for Godot, even though it might come later.
 Try to follow the code conventions of the [GDScript style guide](https://docs.godotengine.org/en/stable/tutorials/scripting/gdscript/gdscript_styleguide.html)

-Use static typing whenever possible.
+- Use static typing whenever possible.
+- Add # @Override for children classes that implement a function declared in a parent class.